How to Succeed with Early Payment Discount Programs

 How Business Spend Management Overcomes the Challenges of EPD Programs

 Business Spend Management (BSM) is a unified set of business processes supported by software and the cloud that encompass procurement, invoice management, and expense management—all the ways organizations spend money.
-In addition, truly comprehensive BSM spans the related processes of contract lifecycle management, supplier information management, inventory, advanced sourcing, budgeting, and analytics.
+In addition, truly comprehensive BSM spans the related processes of contract lifecycle management, supplier information management, inventory management optimization, advanced sourcing, budgeting, and analytics.
 A modern BSM platform supports the four key pillars of EPD success:

 - Segmentation—BSM gives buyers the ability to segment their suppliers at scale efficiently so that they can create customized EPD programs to meet the needs and goals of different supplier segments, including long-tail suppliers.